anee127/Milestone-Project-3/TESTING.md

 - Instruction listed on next line and displayed correctly.
 - All recipe content fits correctly in recipe card.
 - 'Back to Recipes' button redirects back to the recipes page.
-- recipe card appears on mobile and tablet devices, displayed well and easy to read.
+- Recipe card appears on mobile and tablet devices, displayed well and easy to read.

 # Further Testing